curl/everything-curl/usingcurl/connections/name.md

 The pattern you specify in the option needs be a host name and its corresponding port number and only if that exact pair is used in the URL will the address be substituted.
-For example, if you want to replace a host name in a HTTPS URL on its default port number, you need to tell curl it is for port 443, like:
+For example, if you want to replace a host name in an HTTPS URL on its default port number, you need to tell curl it is for port 443, like:

     curl --resolve example.com:443:192.168.0.1 https://example.com/